Penn Community Bank Employees Will Lace Up Their Gloves to Knock Out Hunger - NewsBreak

 “When our team volunteers, we build positive momentum for our nonprofit partners, which means they can help more people,” said Tynes.

-Gauging the impact of this program, the United Way cited its 2021 statistics:
+Gauging the impact of this program, the United Way cited its 2021 results:

 - 10,000 pounds of non-perishable food collected